l3uddz/webracer/README.rst

 to twill but with a more comprehensive API.
 With time the client portion became sufficiently useful standalone.

-Session module
+Agent module
 --------------

-The session module provides a browser level HTTP client.
-Besides the standard request/response functionality the session module notably offers an easy to use form API.
+The agent module provides a browser level HTTP client.
+Besides the standard request/response functionality the agent module notably offers an easy to use form API.

 Test case module